Corporate card reconciliation

 Companies ideally use expense reports to collect and store employee receipts.
 This can be done manually using paper-based excel sheets and reports or by automation-driven tools like an expense management software.

-Step 2: Matching expenses to transactions
+Step 2: Matching Expenses to Transactions

 Finance teams should match credit card statements to reported business expenses with the receipts.
 Businesses can do this with the help of any preferred system for reconciling.